ajaykarpur/FPGA-microprocessor/README.md

 - The third cycle (EXECUTE) carries out the instruction using the ALU for the specific opcode and stores the result in the W register.
 - The fourth cycle (STORE) writes the result of the EXECUTE cycle to the data memory register file (RF).

-The PC stores the address for the next instruction to be executed.

-The IM is 16 bits wide, with 256 locations.
-The PC register is 8 bits wide.

-The data memory register file (RF) has 16 locations and is 8 bits wide.

 The processor has 5 basic instructions as follows:

 | Opcode | Task to be executed |